 involve fusion of male and female gametes

-doesn’t involve male and female gametes
+doesn’t involve male and female

 Produced form sexual cells

 Produced from vegetative cells

 Contains only embryo and endosperm and seed coat are absent